sara-nl/spider4advisors/examples/macaroons-usage.md

 > * Is this data freely available to anyone?
 Try copying the link in a browser on your laptop and see what happens.
 > * Dosen't look like it requires any authentication.
 What if your data cannot be publicly made available?

-The Ecoli probably do not mind their data being public but we are all very aware of data privacy - and this is not the case only for genomic data but research data in most domains.
+The E.coli probably do not mind their data being public but we are all very aware of data privacy - and this is not the case only for genomic data but research data in most domains.
 So how was the authentication performed for your input data?